Opening

 2) Confidence — Be with yourself while you’re being perceived

+Confidence is not “I’m never nervous.”
 Confidence is: “I can handle my feelings and still show up.”
+It’s internal alignment first.
+It’s learning how to:- self-soothe after posting,

 - stop spiralling after a quiet launch,